 With costs this high it may be tempting to ignore the leak while the car is still functioning.
 But this can have dangerous consequences.

 If left for a long time, the resulting engine damage from a car radiator leak could cost you a lot more money, or even - in a worst-case scenario - write off your vehicle.

 What does a car radiator do?

 Car engines generate a huge amount of heat.
 Most of this escapes through the exhaust system, but a good deal lingers around the engine itself.
 The radiator system dissipates this heat, but if the coolant contained within starts to leak, the engine may overheat.

-The simplest way to remedy a suspected radiator leak is to take your car to your local garage.
-If you want to tackle the job yourself, read on.
+The simplest way to remedy a suspected car radiator leak is to take your car to your local garage to undertake the required car radiator repairs.

 When hot, your radiator system is highly pressurised.
 As such, you must wait several hours for the engine and radiator to cool down before attempting to locate the leak.

 Even after the engine has cooled, the system could remain under pressure and expel gas when the radiator cap is opened.
 As such, it is important to wear safety glasses.